 Introverts vs Shyness and Social Awkwardness

 There is a fine line difference between an introvert and shyness or social awkwardness.
-Well, talking in technical terms, According to The Development of Shyness and Social Withdrawal by Schmidt and Buss write, ” Sociability refers to the motive, strong or weak, of wanting to be with others, where’s shyness refers to behaviour when with others, inhibited or uninhibited, as well as feelings of tension and discomfort.”
+Well, talking in technical terms, According to The Development of Shyness and Social Withdrawal by Schmidt and Buss write, ” Sociability refers to the motive, strong or weak, of wanting to be with others, where’s shyness refers to behavior when with others, inhibited or uninhibited, as well as feelings of tension and discomfort.”

 And in simple language, It means they appreciate being around with people they’re close to.
 Moreover, they love to interact in deep conversation (but it should be meaningful).
+Just an introverts thing.